geotools/geotools/docs/user/extension/xsd/core.rst

 XSD-Core
 --------

-These extensions are used by the gt-xml module to handle basic xml schema types and xlink.
+These extensions are used by the gt-xml module to handle basic XML schema types and XLink.

 References: